munki/munki-pkg/README.md

 Some options for providing an appropriate Python:

 1) If you also use Munki, use Munki's bundled Python.
-You could make a symlink at /usr/local/bin/python3 pointing to /usr/local/munki/munki-python (this assumes /usr/local/bin is in your PATH, which it is by default.
-You could create symlink in any writable directory in your PATH if it differs)
+You could make a symlink at /usr/local/bin/python3 pointing to `/usr/local/munki/munki-python` (this assumes `/usr/local/bin` is in your `PATH`, which it is by default.
+You could create symlink in any writable directory in your `PATH` if it differs)
 2) Install Python from https://www.python.org.
 You might still need to create a symlink somewhere so that `/usr/bin/env python3` executes the Python you installed.
 3) Install Apple's Python 3 by running `/usr/bin/python3` and accepting the prompt to install Python (if Xcode or the Xcode Command Line Tools are not already present).
 4) There are other ways to install Python, including Homebrew (https://brew.sh), macadmins-python (https://github.com/macadmins/python), relocatable-python tool (https://github.com/gregneagle/relocatable-python), etc.

-If you don't want to create a symlink or alter your PATH so that `/usr/bin/env python3` executes an appropriate Python for munkipkg, you can just call munkipkg _from_ the Python of your choice: `python3 /path/to/munkipkg [options]`
+If you don't want to create a symlink or alter your PATH so that `/usr/bin/env python3` executes an appropriate Python for munkipkg, you can just call munkipkg _from_ the Python of your choice, eg: `/path/to/your/python3 /path/to/munkipkg [options]`

 ## Basic operation